PROFESSIONAL TRAINING COURSE #1

 What is the most beneficial to you subject matter for a customer, crewman, or AGMC to tell you about?

-Because complaints tell you exactly what you most need to address in some manner, even if it's only a perception that you could do something about.
+Because complaints and problems tell you exactly what you most need to address in some manner, even if it's only a perception that you could do something about.

-If you don't recognize the great helpfulness of complaints, you are flushing gold down the toilet (and you were thrown into the chasm abyss).
-REMEMBER THAT COMPLAINTS ARE WHAT YOU NEED TO BEST SUCCEED.
+If you don't recognize the great helpfulness of hearing about complaints and problems, you are flushing gold down the toilet (and you were thrown into the chasm abyss).
+REMEMBER, you hearing about complaints and problems is WHAT YOU NEED TO BEST SUCCEED.

 3-M) If you view critical feedback as people giving you what you most need to be successful you will be thankful for people telling you what they think you're doing wrong.
 If you view the exact same words as "snitching" out your problems as a "complaint", the exact same feedback will not only be of little benefit to you, it will cause a rift between you and the person giving you what you most need.
 Don't kick golden feedback aside because you mistake it for an insult to you, or you will lose that critical source of feedback and loose your best avenue for improving the most important things you need to improve TO MAKE MONEY.